HumanTree92/esx_customui/README.md

 # About esx_customui
-Custom UI for ESX Servers
+Custom UI for ESX

-# Screenshot Preview
+# Helpfull Info:
+* THIS SCRIPT DOES NOT HAVE A PLANNED RELEASE DATE

 # Requirements
 * Required: